changsu/CS229/NLP/README.md

 <b>It should be noted that both the input file and outputfile are in "files" folder</b>

 ### Features
-In order to realize relation-independent model, we extracte features that does not depend on semantic or syntactic roles, namely, we do not depend on <b>parse</b> to genearte feature.
+In order to realize relation-independent model, we extracte features that do not depend on semantic or syntactic roles, namely, we do not depend on <b>parser</b> to genearte feature.
 Currently, we generate features as below given e1 and e2 (Tree node)
 <ul>
 <li>words between last word of e1 and first word of e2 (including)</li>